kolplattformen/skolplattformen/README.md

 #### hooks

-To make it easier to use the the api in the app, we also created a set of React hooks.
+To make it easier to use the api in the app, we also created a set of React hooks.
 Check out the documentation [here](libs/hooks).

 ## Getting started with Development